0xOperant/crackwatch/README.md

 I've used it successfully with hashcat and mdxfind, but it should be able to work with others, like john.
 Be sure to specify the full path to the potfile, if it's not in the same directory.
 The interval is the length of time between updates, in minutes.
 For example, `60` would post updates every hour.
-Your webhook url must be added to the `webhook_url` variable in crackwatch.py.
+Your webhook url should be set as an environment variable before starting crackwatch.

 This can be adapted to pretty much any webhook.
 PRs are welcome.